praveenscience/FinalYear-Project-Ideas/README.md

   > An app making a platform between blood donors and recipients making the process easierand fast.
 * eCommerce App with Delivery System
 * Online Education School App
+* Health Advisor App
+  > The App which guides the user on how to take care of themselves and also shows precautions to be taken and medicines advice
+  > Also can include Blog section within the app to get the Health-related updates through API's

 ## AI/ML